solislemuslab/mycovirus-ml/notebook.md

 - neural networks
 - ...

+## Main difficulties of the project
+- We do not have aligned sequences (can we align ourselves?)
+- Input data is letters/categories: ACGT, cannot be treated as numbers 1234

 ## Previous work for toy dataset

 Claudia had fit naive neural networks and random forest in Julia.
 All scripts in `scripts/previous-work`: